 I am feeling quite depressed by this lack of progress especially as the start of the year was so positive.

-23rd November A couple of short walks (2hrs) without problems and a few days of gardening, managing about three hours at a time before wrists and hands and particularly knees become very painful, knees getting worse after I stop.
+23rd November Last 2 weeks - a couple of short walks (2hrs) without problems and a few days of gardening, managing about three hours at a time before wrists and hands and particularly knees become very painful, knees getting worse after I stop.
 Hands/fingers have been locking closed last few weeks, especially inn the mornings or when holding tight onto something small.
 This is painful, but more alarming.
 Stiffness in the mornings is noticeable now, but eases after about half an hour.
 Soles of feet hurt most mornings.
 Paracetamol (500mg) once a day, maybe three times a week for the last fortnight.

 7th November Wrists, thumbs and ankles took about two weeks to recover from the walk, with a combination of sudden surging pain in the joints (wrists, elbows and between the two, knees and ankles and joint where first and little fingers join hand) regardless of being at rest or active, difficulty using hands, especially thumb on right hand and general stiffness in the mornings, easing after thirty minutes or so.
 Feet increasingly painful, especially when walking or standing eg cooking.
 Stiffness continues to date (colder weather?) as does sudden throbbing pain in elbows, ankles and hands.
 Feet back to continuous pain, especially where little toes joins foot and length of big toe, both sides.
 No insomnia since start November.